How to answer: What are your weaknesses?

 Using any gaps or lean patches in your CV will help to give your answer a sense of focus.
 Not to mention allay any potential worries they have that you aren’t right for the role.
 It also has the added benefit of being linked to skills or previous experience, rather than your personality.

-Step two: Use the job description
+Step 2: Use the job description

 Nothing missing on your CV?
 Move on to the job description.